smartobjectoriented/soo/doc/source/introduction.rst

 REDS Institute.

-As we can see, embedded virtualization on ARM devices still remains a hot research topic inside REDS, with the perspective to promote and to develop higly decentralized and automous systems with a major concern on wireless communication and security.
+As we can see, embedded virtualization on ARM devices still remains a hot research topic inside REDS, with the perspective to promote and to develop fully decentralized and automous systems with a major concern on wireless communication and security.

 Further details can also be found in this `blog dedicated to SOO <SOO_blog_>`__.